1938 Alabama Crimson Tide football team: Vanderbilt

 In their season finale against the Vanderbilt Commodores, Alabama won 7–0 at Legion Field on Thanksgiving Day.
 The only scoring drive began in the third and ended early in the fourth with a two-yard Vic Bradford touchdown run.
 Bradford's extra point was then blocked, but George Zivich recovered it and took it in for the point to give Alabama the 7–0 lead.
-The victory improved Alabama's all-time record against Vanderbilt to 11–9.